alliecarter/581FinalProjectCarter/README.md

 #> carb     carb numeric
 ```

+## Summary Statistics

 Now we want to get a sense of how much data is missing, how many
-variables we have, and the ranges of data for each numeric variable
+observations we have, and the ranges of data for each numeric variable

 ``` r
 NFun(mtcars)